 - A humorous example is the "weird naked Indian" from Wayne's World 2.
 That was a parody of a more straightforward example: the almost naked Native guy from Jim Morrison's visions in Oliver Stone's The Doors.

-- Mystic Native American high-steel workers in the film version of Wolfen.
+- Mystic Native American high-steel workers in Wolfen.
 (The mysticism aspect is not really present in the novel.)

 - Subversion: Black Robe gives an extremely educated and unromanticized view of the differences between Algonquin, Huron, and Christian religious beliefs.
 The natives neither come off as Closer to Earth or a Cargo Cult, although Mestigoit the Algonquin shaman is unabashedly hilarious.

-- Subverted in the plot of the MST3K-mocked film Puma Man.
+- Subverted in the plot of the Mystery Science Theater 3000-mocked film Puma Man.
 An Aztec gives the hero a magic belt that gives him all the powers of a puma, including flying.
 Subverted because the actual Native American is a Badass Normal and the "magic" is alien super-technology.
 Despite having the belt and super-powers, the hero stays only one notch above utter coward, while his Aztec sidekick does all the work of actually defeating the bad guy.

 - Randolph Johnson, the aquarium minder in Free Willy.
 For that matter, much of August Schellenberg's career.

 - Taylor in Poltergeist II: The Other Side.